 A No Project alternative would primarily mean that the status quo will be maintained and in a sense the environmental impacts (adverse) will not occur.
-However the positive benefits will be forgone in terms of providing more access to electricity to the populace of the project area which would have in turn spurred and contributed to economic growth.
+However the positive benefits will be forgone in terms of providing more access to electricity to the populace of Kigali which would have in turn spurred and contributed to economic growth.